-While the Red Sea is best known for its coral reefs and close encounters with sharks, the region is also home to many exciting shipwrecks.
-These sunken vessels are a playground for advanced divers, offering endless opportunities for exploration, plus a few spooky stories to get your skin tingling.
+While the Red Sea is best known for its coral reefs and close encounters with sharks, the region is also home to numerous exciting shipwrecks that rank among the best in the world.
+These sunken vessels are a playground for advanced divers, offering opportunities for exploration, plus a few spooky stories to get your skin tingling.

 Take a trip back in time with wartime relics, discover strange and surprising cargo lost to the depths, and feel your hair stand on end swimming past eerie and intimate items lost at sea.
 There's a wreck for every diver in the Red Sea and Oman – from the legendary Thistlegorm to the impressive Ann Ann, the remote Umbria, and more.